PICTURE PERFECT: Titans cap off first unbeaten regular season in school history - Port Arthur News

 Despite two interceptions, Sanders had one of his best games of the season with 15 carries for 105 yards and completing 17-of-27 for 352 yards and six total TDs (two rushing and four through the air).

-On senior night, senior receiver Tony Brooks seven receptions for 105 yards and a pair of scores.
+On senior night, senior receiver Tony Brooks had seven receptions for 105 yards and a pair of scores.

+“I wanted to challenge him this week,” Morgan said of Sanders.
+“I knew they had a really talented quarterback and you hear a lot of comments about Jordon and Guilbeau and whoever.
+In my eyes, every week, Jah’mar Sanders is the best player on the field.
+It’s week in and week out.
+He proves that point every single week, whether it is throwing the ball or running it.”

 Next up …